-STELLA Yes.
-You're my fourth failure.
-The first three are in Hell.
-You're still here . . .
+STELLA You're my fourth failure.
+The first three, as I said, are in Hell.
+You're still here . . . for the moment.

-for now.

 ROB So, Stella, you're not making me feel like a winner.

 STELLA My five-millennia review is coming up.
 Hazel could assign another angel to your problem while I could be playing for . . . the Other.